 Volunteers are the backbone of this organization.
-Board members, Committee members and other volunteers continue to donate well over 2000 hours a year, to the work of VHF.
-Some volunteers work on specific or ongoing projects, while others volunteer as needed for special events.
+Board members, Committee members and other volunteers continue to donate well over 2000 hours a year to the work of VHF.
+Some volunteers work on specific or ongoing projects, while others volunteer as needed for special events like Ross Bay Villa's annual Garden Party when VHF volunteers meet with the public.
 Volunteers are not required to attend meetings, although they are occasionally invited to meet Committee members and report on their projects.
 New volunteers and ideas for promoting the work of the Victoria Heritage Foundation in the community are always welcome.

-2020 BOARD & COMMITTEE MEMBERS.
-CITY OF VICTORIA LIAISON, STAFF & VOLUNTEERS
+2023 BOARD & COMMITTEE MEMBERS, CITY OF VICTORIA LIAISON, STAFF & VOLUNTEERS